-“Striving for a world where we all can all thrive, and not just survive…”
+“Striving for a world where we can all thrive, and not just survive…”

 Fighting for equitable access, better prevention, and opportunities for all to be healthy!

 I was born in rural Southern Maryland, surrounded by tobacco farms and crab fisherman.
-As a child with severe asthma who lived almost 2 hours from the nearest pediatric hospital, I experienced our country’s problems with healthcare access and equity first hand.
-I went on to obtain degrees in Biochemistry and Psychology from UMBC, and then a Medical Degree from Indiana University, and a Masters in Public Health from UC Berkeley.
+As a child with severe asthma who lived almost 2 hours from the nearest pediatric specialty hospital, I experienced first hand our National problems with healthcare access and equity.
+Despite almost not living past childhood, I went on to obtain degrees in Biochemistry and Psychology from UMBC, and then a Medical Degree from Indiana University, and a Masters Degree in Public Health from the University of California at Berkeley.

-After medical school I spent several years as a private practice anesthesiologist before being recruited back to Indiana University, where I spent 9 years teaching medical students and residents as an Associate Professor.
-In 2017, I was asked to run the Indiana State Department of Health, and during my tenure I helped address the State’s infant mortality, opioid epidemic, Ebola and Zika crises.
+After medical school I spent several years as a private practice anesthesiologist before being recruited back to Indiana University.
+There I spent 9 years teaching medical students and residents and rising to the rank of Associate Professor.
+In 2017 I was selected to lead the Indiana State Department of Health, and during my tenure I helped address the State’s infant mortality, opioid epidemic, Ebola and Zika crises.
 With the help of many partners, I oversaw the State’s legalization of syringe service programs to respond to Hepatitis and HIV infections related to injection drug misuse.

 In 2017 I was unanimously confirmed by the U.S. Senate to serve as the 20th United States Surgeon General.
-During my tenure I issued advisories urging Americans to carry Naloxone, and warning children and pregnant women about the dangers of vaping and marijuana use.
-My office published historic Surgeon General’s reports on Smoking Cessation, and on the links between Community Health and Economic Prosperity- the latter detailing ways businesses can built healthier communities and a healthier bottom line.
-I also served on the White House Coronavirus task force, urging Americans to take precautions to protect themselves from the virus, and to get vaccinated!
+During my tenure I issued advisories urging Americans to carry Naloxone, warning children and pregnant women about the dangers of vaping and marijuana use, and urging more focus on suicide prevention.
+My office published historic Surgeon General’s reports on Smoking Cessation, and on the links between Community Health and Economic Prosperity- the latter detailing ways businesses can build healthier communities and a healthier bottom line.
+I also served on the White House Coronavirus task force, urging Americans to take precautions to protect themselves and their communities from COVID-19, and to get vaccinated!